 It is our intention that Design Corps function as closely to the workings of a design firm as possible in the classroom setting and over the course of a 15-week semester.
 As such, we follow many of the same steps found in a firm, including research, brainstorming, internal reviews, presentations to clients, revisions and production.

-Clients (usually three or four a semester) are selected for Design Corps based on a number of factors.
+Clients (usually two to four a semester) are selected for Design Corps based on a number of factors.
 With so many deserving organizations interested in our services, we try to balance the nature of the work, the kind of components and schedule to provide the best experience for the students and the best product for the clients.

 During the first weeks of the semester, client representatives come to the class and present their organization's history and needs to the students, usually through a combination of prepared remarks, printed materials or other visual aids.
 Some time is allowed for questions and discussions, as the students seek to better understand the distinct nature of the project.
 Prior to this, the students are supplied with a design brief generated by the client's on-line applications and augmented by further questions from the Creative Directors.
 It is generally expected that all necessary content be provided to Design Corps at this time and that all necessary funding be in place.
 While Design Corps' services are pro-bono, we cannot undertake a project unless the client has secured funds to pay either a printer to print the collateral or a developer to code their web site.